10 Reasons why Midea Infiniwash range of washing machines is best for you this rainy season- Technology News, Firstpost

 9. Anti-Bacterial Gasket

-Washing machines have watertight, airtight doors that are perfect breeding grounds for bacteria that not only make your clothes smell bad, but can also make you very sick.
+Washing machines have watertight, airtight doors that are a perfect breeding ground for bacteria that not only make your clothes smell bad but can also make you very sick.
 This is especially true during the rainy season.
-Midea washing machines have an Anti-Bacterial Gasket to ensure it is always clean and free of mould to give you a truly hygienic washing experience.
+Midea washing machines have an Anti-Bacterial Gasket, to ensure it is always clean and free of mould to give you a truly hygienic washing experience.

 This drum features multiple pores and 2196 spray holes to ensure that your clothes are scrubbed and cleaned with care.
+The spray holes keep the water spraying evenly through your load to give you stain-free clothes, consistently.
 Its convex shape helps in minimizing friction so that your clothes remain soft and fresh as they’re meant to be.

 MideaCare

-For any information regarding our products and services, you can call us at the Midea care number or write to us at the contact details shared below.
+For any information regarding our products and services, you can call us at the Midea care number 18004193333 or write to us at mideacare@carriermidea.com.
 MideaCare services are available in over 300 cities across India to ensure a hassle-free delivery at your doorstep.

 Midea Washing Machines are available on Flipkart.
 Flipkart is also running a limited period exchange offer, where consumers can save big money on their purchases.